lijyze/obsidian-state-switcher/README.md

 - Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/obsidian-state-switcher/`.

 ## Release

+### 1.2.0
+Now you can update multiple fields in one time!

 ### 1.1.0
 You may need to reset hotkey to call this plugin if you have set ever.